Chesapeake Paralysis Injury Lawyer

 Injuries causing paralysis can come from various sources.
 Motor vehicle accidents can result in traumatic brain injuries and spinal cord injuries, both of which can cause differing degrees of paralysis.
-Workplace injuries, birth injuries, and medical malpractice also can lead to paralysis.
+Workplace injuries and birth injuries also can lead to paralysis.

 Falls, particularly from great heights, can also lead to paralysis.
 Whatever the source of the injury, if another’s negligence led to the paralysis, you may have a claim for damages.
 A paralysis injury lawyer in Chesapeake could assess your situation to determine the validity of a personal injury claim.